 Unsuitable farming conditions can lead to antibiotic overuse as prophylactic and therapeutic treatments, being a major cause for the emergence and widespread of antimicrobial resistance.
 Therefore, alternative and sustainable management strategies against infection are urgently needed.

 Within this context, A2S team aims to explore innovative and sustainable solutions to improve the health condition of farmed animals.
 Both fundamental understanding of the mechanisms involved as well as practical approaches in collaboration with companies are pursued.
 Current research includes the identification of solid biomarker signatures for animal health and welfare that will further support the development of innovative prediction tools and non-invasive biosensors as a scientific breakthrough in a precision veterinary medicine context, such as animal disease susceptibility, diagnosis, and treatment response for smart farming.

 In particular, the research being developed by A2S Team is focusing on:

 Sustainable strategies to improve animal health.
 Nutritional approaches for animal health management are expected to contribute to reduce the need for non-sustainable solutions such as antimicrobials.
-Beyond nutritional strategies, biotechnological concepts such as the isolation and characterization of antimicrobial peptides for animal’s immunization are also being carried out.
+Beyond nutritional strategies, biotechnological concepts such as genetic improvement, passive immunization and novel vehicles for antigen delivery through oral vaccines are also being carried out.

 Unravelling the neuro-endocrine/immune interactions.
 Studies are being directed to the effects of stressful husbandry conditions as well as acute and chronic inflammatory conditions on the neuroendocrine-immune network.
-Attention is given to the role of cortisol, catecholamines and opioid receptors on the modulation of the immune response within central and peripheral systems.
+Attention is given to the role of serotonin, cortisol and opioid receptors on the modulation of the immune response within central and peripheral systems.